 Activate all documents that you want to include in the Coding Query, as well as those codes assigned to the segments you are interested in.
-Activation of codes works just like the activation of documents (right-click the code and choose the option Activate or press Ctrl (Windows) or cmd (Mac) and choose all preferred codes).
+Activation of codes works just like the activation of documents (right-click the code and choose the option Activate or click the symbol in front of the code name).
 All coded segments found will appear in MAXQDA's fourth main window, the Retrieved Segments window.
-Next to every segment an info box will tell you the segment's source.
-In the example below the segment can be found in paragraph 8 of document "Jon" in document group "New York".
+Below every segment you will see the segment's source information .
+In the example below, the segment can be found in paragraph 6 of document "Jamie".